Skip to main content

 To analyze your page level stats, you will first need to complete your first site audit.

-Once the audit is finished, simply click on the Pages tab at the top of the audit results page to see all the pages that were crawled during the audit.
+Once the audit is finished, simply go to the Pages section under the Site Auditor dashboard to see all the pages that were crawled during the audit.
 You can then navigate to the table at the bottom of this section and click on any website page to be taken to the Page Details section.

 Did this answer your question?